AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-1/class-2.md

-# Class #: Title
+# Class 2: HTTP Request with Axios

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->
-cp workspace/resources/classOutlineTemplate.md docs/module-

 <!-- !
 END INSTRUCTOR ONLY CONTENT -->

-*quote*
+*The best way out is always through. —Robert Frost*

 ## Greet, Outline, and Objectify